estnltk/ettenten-experiments/weblang_normalization/readme.md

 	- 2nd column *sentence*: example sentences from where the problematic forms were found.
 	- 3rd column *filename*: filenames of the files consisting the example sentences.

  	NB!
-All these possible word pairs have been created automatically, thus there may also be incorrect matches! (e.g. ['OK-mõni-msni'], ['OK-öine-nine'])
+All word pairs in `words_wo_diacritics.csv` have been mined automatically from the etTenTen corpus, and because heuristics were used, there can also be incorrect matches (e.g. ['OK-mõni-msni'], ['OK-öine-nine'])!
+Words in `words_letter_reps.csv` were also mined heuristically from a subset of the etTenTen corpus.

 * `particles_userdict.csv` -- csv-file that gives correct morphological analyses for particles (e.g. *vä*, *lol*, *hihi*) with the help of UserDictTagger.
 File consists of particles and their new correct analyses (POS-tag - B).